Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ### Memory Monitoring :

 #### System Memory Usage:
-   Monitor the system wide memory usage  which includes the overall system memory usage.
+   Memory usage of overall system is being monitored.
+When the usage crosses the threshold, syslog message is being generated,

 ## 3.2 DB Changes
 Describe changes to existing DBs or any new DB being added.